Is hookah smoking safer than smoking cigarettes?

 Hookah smoking is not safer than cigarette smoking.

-The tobacco is no less toxic in a hookah pipe than in a cigarette, and the water in the hookah does not filter out the toxic ingredients in the tobacco smoke.
-Hookah smokers may actually inhale more tobacco smoke than cigarette smokers do because of the large volume of smoke they inhale in one smoking session, which can last as long as 60 minutes.
+The tobacco is no less toxic in a hookah pipe than in a cigarette.
+The water in the hookah cools the smoke, but it does not filter out the toxins in the smoke.
+Hookah smokers may breathe in more tobacco smoke than cigarette smokers do.
+That's because one hookah smoking session can last an hour or longer.

-- Hookah smoke contains high levels of toxic compounds, including tar, carbon monoxide, heavy metals and cancer-causing chemicals (carcinogens).
+Hookah smoke has high levels of harmful chemicals.
+These include tar, carbon monoxide, heavy metals and cancer-causing chemicals called carcinogens.
 In fact, hookah smokers are exposed to more carbon monoxide and smoke than are cigarette smokers.

-- As with cigarette smoking, hookah smoking is linked to lung and oral cancers, heart disease, and other serious illnesses.
+As with cigarette smoking, hookah smoking is linked to: